dweekly/docs/pages/dashboard/people-based-attribution.md

 Now that deep linking and attribution analytics are separate, we have attribution windows for analytics.
 As a reminder, an attribution window simply defines the window of time for  when an eligible attribution or deep link can occur.

-To access your attribution settings, navigate to the [Link Settings](https://dashboard.branch.io/link-settings) page, and click on the `Attribution Windows` tab.
+To access your attribution settings, navigate to the [Link Settings](https://dashboard.branch.io/link-settings) page, and click on the <notranslate>**Attribution Windows**</notranslate> tab.

 !!! info "Default Attribution Window Settings"
 		Each attribution window has its own default measured in days.
 Please refer to the image below for these defaults.

 ![image](/_assets/img/pages/dashboard/people-based-attribution/attribution-windows.png)

-- `Deep Linking Duration` refers to the duration of time someone is eligible to receive deep link data.
+- <notranslate>**Deep Linking Duration**</notranslate> refers to the duration of time someone is eligible to receive deep link data.
 This includes anyone clicking a Branch link, or being automatically redirected to the app through a Branch Web SDK call.
 Measured in minutes.

-- `Click to x` refers to events that occur after someone clicks a Branch link.
+- <notranslate>**Click to x**</notranslate> refers to events that occur after someone clicks a Branch link.
 If someone clicks and installs from a link, and comes back 10 days later to purchase, we would count that as a conversion, and it would surface in our dashboard.
 Measured in days.

-- `Impression to x` refers to events that occur after someone views a Branch impression link.
+- <notranslate>**Impression to x**</notranslate> refers to events that occur after someone views a Branch impression link.
 Measured in days.

 - `Re-engagement Inactivity` defines the period between two events that a user must be inactive in order to define the later event as a re-engagement.
 USed in re-engagement cohort analysis but not activity analysis.